serverless/serverless/docs/plugins/create.md

 serverless create --name serviceName --stage dev --region us-east-1
 ```

-This example will create a new service called `serviceName` and generate boilerplate in the current working directory.
+This example will create a new service called `serviceName`.
+A new directory with the name `serviceName` will be created
+in your current working directory.
+It contains the boilerplate necessary to operate your new service.

 Your new service will have a new stage called `dev` and a region inside that stage called `us-east-1`.